Meet your hosts: Richard and Nanae Nagaoka Fralick

 PHD Physicist, Sailor, Pilot, Vollyball Player, Inventor, Cook, Handyman Extraordinaire--can make and fix just about everything; 4th Generation Californian, answered a want ad for "untamed physicist willing to work in the remote but accessible San Juan Islands;" surprised that the respond to address was in Washington State, not the Carribean.

 Got the job.

 Tentatively retired.
-2021 Goal: Continue Fixing old MG; finishing new barn-- and organizing contents.
-Did drive the MG to new barn in 2020 (11 miles); goal in 2021 is to drive around the island (at least once).
+2021 Goal: Continue Fixing old MG; finishing new barn-- and organizing contents .
+Drove the MG to new barn in 2020 (11-miles) This is a big deal given that the engine was. . . nearly gone.
+The goal in 2021 is to drive around the island.